 11. Cloth Diaper Banks

 Low income families can apply for assistance through a cloth diaper bank.
 Search for a local cloth diaper bank or apply to a national organization.
-In the US, check out Giving Diapers Giving Hope and Rebecca’s Foundation Cloth Diaper Closet.
+In the US, check out Giving Diapers Giving Hope, The Rebecca Foundation, and Share the Love.
 In Canada, visit Cloth for a Cause, Babies in Cloth (Alberta), or One Diaper Canada (Ottawa and environs).

 12. Enter to Win!